Exploring Nigeria’s Commercial Capital, Lagos' Waste-to-Energy Potential for Climate Change Relief

 Source: Facebook

-Although the Lagos state government is putting in efforts to protect the environment, there are still some challenges and authorities can do better.
+Although the Lagos state government is putting in efforts to protect the environment, there are still some challenges.
+With public understanding and innovations, authorities can do better.

 Read also

-It is important that once this kind of funding comes in, and once this kind of collaboration is in existence, the value chain would be monitored from end-to-end to ensure that wastes are effectively collected and that they are being processed as a resource utilisation means.
+It is important that once this kind of funding comes in, and the moment such collaboration is in existence, the value chain would be monitored from end-to-end to ensure that wastes are effectively collected and that they are being processed as a resource utilisation means.

-Majolagbe explained that Lagos is in collaboration with C40 concerning the conversion of organic waste generated from markets into biogas used for electricity.
+Emerging technologies for decentralised electricity generation as well as new solutions give cities an important opportunity to accelerate the shift away from centralised, power systems.
+Majolagbe explained that Lagos is in collaboration with the globally-renowned C40 concerning the conversion of organic waste generated from markets into biogas used for electricity.
 This is to manage sanitisation, which cuts across solid and liquid wastes.

 Despite the phenomena of littered streets in some areas and blocked drainages due to indiscriminate waste disposal and plastic waste, Majolagbe backed the decision of the Lagos state government not to return to monthly environmental sanitation.